Nikon FM: Design history

-Beginning in 1977 with the FM, there was a complete overhaul of Nippon Kogaku's entire Nikon SLR line.
-The 1970s and 1980s were an era of intense competition between the major SLR brands: Nikon, Canon, Minolta, Pentax and Olympus.
-Between circa 1975 to 1985, there was a dramatic shift away from heavy all-metal manual mechanical camera bodies to much more compact bodies with microprocessor electronic automation.
-In addition, because of rapid advances in electronics, the brands continually leap frogged each other with models having new or more automatic features.
-The industry was trying to expand out from the saturated high-end professional and advanced amateur market and appeal to the large mass of low-end amateur photographers itching to move up from compact automatic leaf shutter rangefinder (RF) cameras to the more versatile and glamorous SLR but were intimidated by the advanced learning curve required to operate a traditional SLR.
+Due to advances in technology, the 1970s and 1980s saw increasing competition between the major SLR brands: Nikon, Canon, Minolta, Pentax and Olympus.
+The industry sought to meet increasing consumer demand for entry-level SLR cameras that were more capable than 35mm rangefinder (RF) cameras at the time, such as the Nikon S. From 1975 to 1985, there was a dramatic shift from heavy all-metal manual mechanical camera bodies to more compact bodies with microprocessor electronic automation.

-Both Nikon's F2 and the Nikkormats were prized for their toughness and reliability.
-Nippon Kogaku wanted to distill these qualities into a new smaller and lighter design.
-Nippon Kogaku continued with their unusually high standard of workmanship for amateur-level SLRs.
-For the FM this meant the use of high-strength machined metal parts, hardened metal gears, a bearing-mounted film and shutter transport, and a camera assembled to precise tolerances.
-As a result, the Nikon FM is one of the most reliable 35mm SLR designs ever built.
+Both Nikon's F2 and the Nikkormats were noted for their toughness and reliability.
+Nippon Kogaku wanted to instill these qualities into a new smaller and lighter design, and incorporate their high standard of workmanship into entry-level SLRs.
+For the FM, this meant the use of high-strength machined metal parts, hardened metal gears, a bearing-mounted film and shutter transport, and a camera assembled to precise tolerances.
+As a result, the Nikon FM is considered one of the most reliable 35mm SLR designs ever built.

 The Nikon FM sold very well compared to the competing mechanical Pentax MX (released 1977) and Olympus OM-1N (1979) cameras.
 It was also a very popular backup camera among professional photographers using the Nikon F2 and F3.
-Because of its durability and access to the Nikkor lens line, the FM came to dominate its market niche and was rewarded by the introduction of an improved successor, the Nikon FM2, in 1982.
-Time has proven the FM to be tough and reliable and it is now regarded as one of the finest SLRs of its generation.
+Because of its durability and access to the Nikkor lens line, the FM saw success in its market niche and brought the introduction of an improved successor, the Nikon FM2, in 1982.